Contract negotiation software: a buyer’s guide

 This enables you to set certain comments as internal comments, meaning that they’re shown to your colleagues but hidden from counterparties working on the same document.
 If you were to do this in Microsoft Word, you’d need to create separate versions of the contract and work on these individually.

-However, when you use a tool like Juro, you can simply separate these internal and external comments by toggling back and forth.
+However, when you use a contract lifecycle management tool like Juro, you can simply separate these internal and external comments by toggling back and forth.

-Another essential contract negotiation software feature is redlining.
-Like most redlining software solutions, Juro enables users to add digital redlines to contracts simply by adding their edits directly into the contract.
+Another essential feature of contract negotiation software is redlining.
+As with most redlining software solutions, a CMS like Juro enables users to add digital redlines to contracts simply by adding their edits directly into the contract.

 This edit will then appear as a suggestion and be highlighted in green.
 This makes it easy to spot which changes have been made by the counterparty, as well as visualizing what the contract looked like before the edit.